RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-03-25-ansible-podman-containers-2.markdown

 {%endraw%}
 ```

-And this is how simple [systemd service file](https://github.com/ikke-t/podman-container-systemd/blob/master/templates/systemd-service-pod.j2) is now, as parameters are in yaml:
+And this is how simple [systemd service file](https://github.com/ikke-t/podman-container-systemd/blob/master/templates/systemd-service-pod.j2) it is now, as parameters are in yaml:

 ```
 {%raw%}